GilgameshxZero/xena/readme.md

 Dependencies are automatically installed by `make`.
 The first time running `make`, there may be Android licenses to manually accept.

+The JDK is used by VSCode Java extensions.
+Without the JDK, formatting will fail.

+`JAVA_HOME` should be set to either the JDK path in this project, or a system-wide JDK installation.
+It may be overridden with `java.jdt.ls.java.home` for just this project.
+Unfortunately, this setting is relative to not this project path, and may not be set in VC.

 ## Connecting with `adb`

 `adb` is required to run apps on any attached devices.
 To attach to a LAN device over TCP/IP: